 Like previous versions of the form, there is a multiple jobs worksheet and deductions worksheet on the new form.

-But unlike 2019 and earlier versions, the new form did away with withholding allowances.
+But unlike 2019 and earlier versions, the new form doesn’t have withholding allowances.
 Employees can no longer claim withholding allowances to lower their federal income tax withheld.

 So, how does the new W-4 withholding work?
 Now, employees who want to lower their tax withholding must claim dependents (Step 3) or use the deductions worksheet and enter the amount in Step 4(b).